The Panel Editor

 When the checkbox for showing an icon's coordinates is checked, the icon can be scaled or rotated an arbitrary number of degrees.
 When this checkbox is checked, two additional items appear in the icon's popup menu - Rotate (degrees)... and Scale (percentage)....
 When these item are selected, a text box will appear near the icon and ask for a number.
 In the case of 'Rotate (degrees)', a positive or negative integer will rotate the icon that number of degrees.
 In the case of 'Scale (percentage)', a positive number is the percentage to increase or decrease the size of the icon.

 The Rotate (Orthogonal) item rotates the icon 90 degrees each time it is selected.
 Choosing an alternative rotation item resets the former rotation to the default icon image.
 For example, if the icon has been scaled to 75% and set to 30 degrees and then 'Rotate (Orthogonal)' is selected, the icon will return to its original size and orientation.

 Group Moving and Aligning

-In addition, grouped icons can be aligned horizonally and vertically.
-When grouped, the icons have two addtional menu items in their popup memus: Align Vertically and Align Horizontally.
+In addition, grouped icons can be aligned horizontally and vertically.
+When grouped, the icons have two additional menu items in their popup menus: Align Vertically and Align Horizontally.
 Once again, the grouped icons that are not fixed or locked can be aligned with either their left edges (x coordinate) equal, or top edges (y coordinate) equal.
 These menu items disappear when the icons are ungrouped.